link to ringley website

 Cracking Down On Anti-Social Behaviour

-The UK Governments New Rules Empower Lanords To Crack Down On Anti-Social Tenants The new Anti-Social Behaviour Action Plan by the UK Government is designed to give landlords more powers to deal with anti-social tenants.
+The UK Governments New Rules Empower Lanords To Crack Down On Anti-Social Tenants The new Anti-Social Behaviour Action Plan by the UK Government is designed to give renting-homes-wales-act-how-will-it-impact-landlords'>landlords more powers to deal with anti-social tenants.
 They can now evict erring tenants by giving them just two weeks' notice.

-The decision to give landlords more power to crack down on tenants that exhibit anti-social behaviour is seen as a move in the right direction by the UK property market experts.
-Landlords can now evict those tenants who are persistently disruptive.
+The decision to give renting-homes-wales-act-how-will-it-impact-landlords'>landlords more power to crack down on tenants that exhibit anti-social behaviour is seen as a move in the right direction by the UK property market experts. renting-homes-wales-act-how-will-it-impact-landlords'>Landlords can now evict those tenants who are persistently disruptive.
 The rule will also broaden the definition of anti-social behaviour and provide the clarifications needed to remove any confusion.
 The government has earmarked 160 million to fund this crackdown across all aspects of society.
 The government has outlined that persistent noise or being drunk and disorderly constitutes anti-social behaviour.
 The government also states that intimidatory behaviour, drug use, vandalism, and neighbours consistently playing loud music or letting their dog bark all night are anti-social behaviour too.

 Why Are The New Rules Needed?

-It was noted from the government data that one in three tenancies in the private sector were ended by landlords because the tenants indulged in anti-social behaviour.
+It was noted from the government data that one in three tenancies in the private sector were ended by renting-homes-wales-act-how-will-it-impact-landlords'>landlords because the tenants indulged in anti-social behaviour.
 The story is similar in the social housing sector.
 It is believed that in 2022, over a million households had to bear the impact of anti-social behaviour by rogue tenants.
 There were issues also with the outcome of such behaviours being reported.
 A whopping 55 percent of tenants from the social housing sector were unhappy with the response by the authorities to their complaints.
 There is also an issue with what happens once such behaviour by tenants is reported.
 55 percent of social housing tenants that reported a problem were unhappy with the resolution offered.
-40 percent of tenants said they didn't report such behaviour as they were sure the landlord would not act.
+40 percent of tenants said they didn't report such behaviour as they were sure the renting-homes-wales-act-how-will-it-impact-landlords'>landlord would not act.

 New Rules Provide New Powers To The Landlords